ajesler/blokus/Readme.md

 - Block
 	- player
-	- type - matches a BlockDefinition
+	- type - Rails 4 enum?
+Use Shapes.names as set.
 	- placed? = positions_occupied.present?
 	- positions_occupied - serialized or separate objects?
 	number of turn that the block was placed.
 Required for advanced scoring?
 Or could use last_updated_at to find most recently placed block?
 Would anything else update a block and interfere with this?
 Everything but positions_occupied assigned at creation.